 Jeremy Glaser: For Morningstar, I'm Jeremy Glaser.
-It's Beat the Market Week, and we're looking at investors who have managed to outperform the market over time.
 I'm here with Josh Peters.
 He is editor of Morningstar DividendInvestor, and in that role he manages two real-money portfolios.
 We're going to talk about his strategy and why it has been so successful.

 Josh, thanks for joining me today.